Project finish with final evaluation and results available!

 The WEBAP project has now be finalized.

-There is also a complete project presentation (powerpoint 2007, 12.2 MB) available in kiosk mode informing in brief about the WEBAP project and its outcomes!
+There is also a complete project presentation Powerpoint, 12.2 MB, opens in new window. available in kiosk mode informing in brief about the WEBAP project and its outcomes!

-For further information or inquiries please contact us or visit the WEBAP facebook page.
+For further information or inquiries please contact us or visit the WEBAP facebook page External link, opens in new window..

 The main objective of the project is the demonstration of a cost-effective wave-powered device, entitled the “Wave Energized Baltic Aeration Pump (WEBAP)", that mitigates the problem of oxygen depletion (“hypoxia") in coastal zones.
 Specifically, the projects aims at reducing problems with dead bottoms and algae blooms in the Baltic Sea by aeration of oxygen-depleted bottom water layers.